+.
 STOCK OPTION PLAN

-The Company's 1985 Long-Term Incentive Plan as Amended and Restated (the "Plan") authorizes the award of stock options and stock appreciation rights ") to key employees, officers and directors of the Company and its subsidiaries.
+The Company's 1985 Long-Term Incentive Plan as Amended and Restated (the "Plan") authorizes the award of stock options and stock appreciation rights ("SAR's") to key employees, officers and directors of the Company and its subsidiaries.
 The Plan is designed to motivate key employees by providing participants with a direct, financial interest in the long-term performance of the Company.
 The participants and their awards are determined by the Option Committee of the Board of Directors.
 The purchase price of optioned shares must be at least the fair market value of the common stock on the date the option is granted, and the term of options may not exceed ten (10) years.
 Both "incentive stock options" and "nonqualified stock options" may be awarded under the Plan.
-Stock appreciation rights may be awarded at any time prior to six months before the stock option's expiration date and represent the right to receive payment of an amount not exceeding the amount by which the average of the reported high and low sales prices of the Company's common stock on the trading day immediately preceding the date of exercise of the SAR exceeds the option exercise price.
-The exercise of a SAR cancels the related stock option.
+Stock appreciation rights may be awarded at any time prior to six months before the stock option's expiration date and represent the right to receive payment of an amount not exceeding the amount by which the average of the reported high and low sales prices of the Company's common stock on the trading day immediately preceding the date of exercise of the SAR exceeds the option exercise price. exercise of a SAR cancels the related stock option.
 In determining the number of options to award a participant, the Option Committee generally takes into account, among other factors, the number of options previously awarded to the participant.
-In 1994, stock options for executive officers were granted upon the recommendation of management and the approval of the Option Committee and were granted at an option price equal to the fair market value of the Company's stock on the grant date.
+In 1995, stock options were granted to Dean A. Frenz, Senior Vice President--Rail and Tubular Products, upon the recommendation of management and the approval of the Option Committee and were granted at an option price equal to the fair market value of the Company's common stock on the grant date.